-The school uses the PSHEE programme from the PHSE Association and the PSHE scheme 1Decision to deliver its drugs education programme.
+The school uses the following external support and guidance to deliver its drugs education programme: The school uses the PSHEE programme from the PHSE Association and the PSHE scheme 1Decision to deliver its drugs education programme.
 The areas from the PSHE Programme of study which cover drugs and alcohol are listed below and the document from the PSHE Association forms an additional reference document.
 In addition to this the school is using 1Decision scheme which is Quality Approved by the PSHE Association.
 Lessons from this scheme are being delivered in KS1 and KS2 which cover drug and alcohol use (see Appendix D).

 Health and Wellbeing

 KS1 KS2

 H1 H1

 H6 H3

 H10 H4

 H30 H10

 H31 H14

 H33 H40

 H37 H43

 H46

 H47

 H48

 H49

 H50

 Relationships

 KS1 KS2

 R5 R9

 R19 R15

 R20 R18

 R28

 R29

 Living in the Wider World

 L1 L1